 |Spring 2015||No applications accepted.|

-- Math Prerequisite: College Level Statistics
+One College Level Statistics Class

 Human Centered Design & Engineering is an interdisciplinary program.
 As such, we attract applicants from a wide variety of academic backgrounds.
 Approximately one-third of our applicants come from technical backgrounds, one-third from social science or research backgrounds, and one-third from design backgrounds.
 These backgrounds include Anthropology, Architecture, Business Administration, Computer Science, Economics, Electrical Engineering, English, Graphic Design, History, Human Centered Design & Engineering, Industrial Engineering, Informatics, Information Technology, Mechanical Engineering, Political Science, Product Design, Psychology, Sociology, Software Engineering, Technical Communication, and Web Design & Development.

 HCDE does not accept GRE scores as part of our MS admission process.
 Our faculty use a holistic review process that takes into consideration multiple factors ranging from academic background and performance to professional experience and recommendations.

 Below you will find links for UW-related information, including links for the graduate school and UW Professional and Continuing Education (PCE).

 Application materials for the Department of Human Centered Design & Engineering (HCDE) Master of Science program can accessed through the UW Graduate School's online application.
 The materials for HCDE's MS program include the following: